akariba/Materials-1/README.md

 CORE OBJECTIVE
 ==================================================

-Turn the current validated Lending POC into a maintainable Lending relationship data solution that knows the target population, tracks CAM availability and freshness, incrementally ingests new credit documents, extracts section-grounded credit relationships and indirect exposures, preserves exact evidence and document versions, reconciles everything into a persistent canonical database, and updates safely without repeatedly rebuilding the same corpus.
+Add R2D2 to the Lending relationship solution by reusing the exact proven RPR authentication + Runner + inline-preset integration pattern, so external Web and SEC evidence can transparently corroborate existing CAM relationships or create reviewable new relationship proposals without ever overwriting the trusted internal Lending baseline.